 We have several preclinical candidates under development for the treatment of influenza infection.
-CC-42344, a novel PB2 inhibitor, has been selected as a preclinical lead.
-This candidate binds to a highly conserved PB2 site of influenza polymerase complex (PB1: PB2: PA) and exhibits a novel mechanism of action.
+CC-42344, a novel PB2 inhibitor, was selected as a preclinical lead for influenza A. This candidate binds to a highly conserved PB2 site of influenza polymerase complex (PB1: PB2: PA) and exhibits a novel mechanism of action.
 CC-42344 showed excellent antiviral activity against influenza A strains, including avian pandemic strains and Tamiflu resistant strains, and has favorable pharmacokinetic and drug resistance profiles.
-We are currently conducting additional preclinical IND enabling studies and plan to initiate a Phase 1 study in the third quarter of 2021.
+We have received regulatory clearance to initiate a Phase 1 clinical trial for this product candidate in Australia, and began enrollment of subjects in March 2022.